SweetDate-Calendar/sd_docs/the_protocol/index.md

 ---

-## How the Protocol Is Used in CLP
+## How the Protocol Is Used in Sweet-Date

 - The CLI tool consumes the YAML file to generate client code in supported languages
 - The calendar engine uses the same definitions to enforce request validation and routing